mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 tests.

 === Manual verification
-The design and use of RTL testbenches has, and continues to be important when designing FPGA and ASIC projects.
+The design and use of RTL testbenches continues to be important when designing FPGA and ASIC projects.
 Likewise, RTL testbenches are very important when designing EDA tools.
 Compared to FPGA/ASIC design, when working on EDA tools, having a representative sample of a large number of projects is the most important aspect.
 For TaMaRa, I sourced a number of representative small open-source Verilog projects with acceptable